T1Christina/T1Christina/README.md

-- 👋 Hi, I’m @T1Christina
+- 👋 Hi, I’m Christina
-- 👀 I’m interested in frontend development
+- 👀 I’m interested in web-development
-- 🌱 I’m currently learning HTML/CSS
+- 🌱 I’m currently learning frontend
 - 💞️ I’m looking to collaborate with a company to effectively study this specialty
 - 📫 You can contact me by writing me an email: christinaguskovafrontend@gmail.com